 Yep, it truly is a place found in Seneca Falls.
-If you loved It’s a Wonderful Life, you are really going to dig this quaint museum located steps from the George Bailey Bridge.
+If you loved It’s a Wonderful Life, you are going to dig this quaint museum located steps from the George Bailey Bridge.
 The It’s A Wonderful Life Museum is loaded with treasures and rare memorabilia from the movie and hosts annual events and festivals.
 The museum curator is friendly and willing to answer any questions you may have about the movie, movie stars, and storylines.
 It was definitely one of the more unique things to do in upstate New York that we encountered.

 #32 Drink the Best Apple Cider

 Taste some of the best hard ciders ever at Embark Craft Ciderworks in Williamson.
 “Real Farms, Real Apples, Real Cider!” serves up handcrafted ciders from the 100-year-old fifth-generation family apple farm.
-Try the delicious blueberry peach, tart cherry barrel aged, and apple pie ciders, to name a few.
+Try the delicious blueberry peach, tart cherry barrel-aged, and apple pie ciders, to name a few.
 Fancy a bite?
-Lagoner Farms, the eatery in the taproom, serves a Marauder Pretzel with cider cheese and honey mustard that is literally as big as your head!
+Lagoner Farms, the eatery in the taproom, serves a Marauder Pretzel with cider cheese and honey mustard that is as big as your head!

 #33 Stay at a Historic Inn

 I highly suggest staying at the lovely and historic Springside Inn, located on Owasco Lake.
 Built in 1851, this elegant inn offers seven tastefully decorated rooms, common areas, and a continental breakfast.
-No need to go off-property for a decadent meal as Oak & Vine at Springside, the award-winning onsite restaurant, serves amazing dishes.
-The property includes a gazebo, gorgeous lawn, and duck pond.
+No need to go off-property for a decadent meal as Oak & Vine at Springside, the award-winning onsite restaurant, serves terrific dishes.
+The property includes a gazebo, a gorgeous lawn, and a duck pond.
 Inn owners Sean and Beth Lattimore truly have a goldmine in this hospitable and beautiful property, which leads me to the next item on my list.

 #34 Have an Exquisite Meal

-#35 Tour a Lovely Lighthouse
+#35 Tour a Stately Lighthouse